tomko-lab/tomko-lab.github.io/content/posts/kamalcausalreview.md

 categories: []
 ---

-We are very proud of Kamal's achievement, publishing his first first-authored paper in Gepographical Analysis!
+We are very proud of Kamal's achievement, publishing his first first-authored paper in Geographical Analysis!

 The paper [*Spatial Causality: A Systematic Review on Spatial Causal Inference*](https://doi.org/10.1111/gean.12312) reviews the state-of-the-art of Causal inference in spatial domains.